prici-io/prici/documentation/content/sdk/node/getting-started.md

 ### Create new AccountPlan

-An account plan is the actual state of a plan for a specific account
+An account plan is the actual state of a plan for a specific account.
+An account can have multiple plans attached.

 ```typescript